adhar-io/adhar/README.md

 ### Helm :boat:

-To install Adhar platform, make sure to have a kubernetes cluster running with at least:
+To install Adhar platform on existing kubernetes cluster, make sure to have a kubernetes cluster running with at least:

 - Version `1.26`, `1.27` or `1.28`
 - A node pool with at least **16 vCPU** and **32GB+ RAM** (more resources might be required based on the additional capabilities)